If you’re new to fiddle leaf fig plants, you’ll only need to know the most important, fundamental, and basic care instructions.

 For example, my own fiddle leaf figs can survive a skipped watering if I occasionally go on vacation.
 The same trees would not survive that occasional negligence if I didn’t optimize other factors like light exposure, humidity, and nutrition.

-To learn exactly what those fundamentals are, grab a copy of The Fiddle Leaf Fig Expert, Claire Akin’s new book.
-And join our free online community.
+To learn exactly what those fundamentals are, grab a copy of The Fiddle Leaf Fig Expert, your complete guide to growing healthy fiddle leaf fig plants (available in full-color paperback or Kindle edition on Amazon now).
+And join our community on Facebook: Fiddle Leaf Fig Plant Resource Group.
 We’ll see you (and your ficus lyrata) there!

 Don’t want to make your own soil?
 We recommend our Premium Fiddle Leaf Fig Potting Soil!